millenniumdisk/platinum-compass/README.md

 in git:

-set the username (doubles quotes are needed if name contains a space)
+set the username where doubles quotes are needed if name contains a space (--global means this applies to all repositories of the current user)
 ```bash
 git config --global user.name "Millennium Disk"
 ```